-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection for fundamental rights and in a manner that safeguards the free movement of persons within the EU.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection 3.
+A more connected Europe by enhancing mobility RSO 3.2 Developing and enhancing sustainable, climate resilient, intelligent and intermodal national, regional and local mobility, including improved access to TEN-T and cross-border mobility 6.
+Accessibility The implementation of this objective will contribute to increasing cross- border mobility within the framework of the EU-Ukraine Solidarity Lanes.
+The reconstruction and modernization of roads and railways will improve the safety and flow of cross-border traffic.
 Every action undertaken under the objective shall involve beneficiaries from both Programme countries.
 Programme authorities will strive for equal distribution of funds between beneficiaries from Poland and Ukraine.
+Projects will primarily be selected within the direct award procedure, due to their strategic character and will meet the criteria established for LIPs.
 Maximum Programme co-financing for the projects is 90%.
 Support for the beneficiaries in a form of grant is linked to the character of the Programme (lack of revenue generation expected from the projects).